Thdub/adi-series-volume-controller/README.md

 ## Two ways to use this

 - **Compiled release** (no Python involved).
-Download the zipped `ADI Series Volume Controller` folder from the GitHub Releases page and run the .exe directly.
-Broadlink support is already included in the executable.
+Download the zipped `ADI Series Volume Controller` folder from the GitHub Releases page and extract it as-is.
+The .exe, its `_internal` support folder, `sendmidi.exe`, `receivemidi.exe` and `tray.ico` are already together inside — Broadlink support is built into the executable too.
+Run the .exe from inside that folder; do not move it out on its own.
 - **From source.** Clone the repository and run `rme_app.py` with Python directly, or build an executable (see "Building from source" below).
 This path requires `pip install broadlink` only if Broadlink support is